 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to Concessão mineira (Mining Concession) No. 270C held by Kenmare resources subsidiary Kenmare Moma Mining, as shown below:
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+Concessão mineira (Mining Concession) No. 270C held by Kenmare resources subsidiary Kenmare Moma Mining, as shown below: